utopia-repository/osdlyrics/troubleshooting.md

 When run the `autogen.sh` script or run command like `autoconf` or `autoreconf -i`:

-- if have error with output containing this line : `but option 'subdir-objects' is disabled`, then try to replace the line `AM_INIT_AUTOMAKE([-Wall -Werror])` by `AM_INIT_AUTOMAKE([subdir-objects -Wall -Werror])` in the *configure.ac* files.
+-(NOTE: normally at this step of development (version >0.4.3) the following have been solved) if have error with output containing this line : `but option 'subdir-objects' is disabled`, then try to replace the line `AM_INIT_AUTOMAKE([-Wall -Werror])` by `AM_INIT_AUTOMAKE([subdir-objects -Wall -Werror])` in the *configure.ac* files.
   The good practice is to comment the first one and add the other.